yapily/jose-database-field-demo/README.md

 - ed24f836-5e22-4e0c-b9b2-dc4ee85128a9 : 3 ;
 ```

-As you would have expected, the current row hasn't been updated.
-It means we current got 3 rows that are using our old keys.
+This output is exactly the same as before except the previously `VALID` keys are now `EXPIRED`.
+No rows have been updated and tne fields are using the old keys.

-Let's verify that we can still read them:
+You can verify that you are still able to decrypt the fields by using the `/persons` endpoint:
 ```
 curl --location --request GET 'http://localhost:8080/persons/'
 ```